 In assessing materiality, courts "insert the facts recklessly or intentionally omitted, and then determine whether or not the corrected warrant affidavit would establish probable cause."
 Wharton, 840 F.3d at 169 (quotation marks and alteration omitted).
 "If the corrected warrant affidavit establishes probable cause, there is no Franks violation."
 Id. (quotation marks omitted).
-May argues that the portion of SA Lorenzen's testimony that was omitted from her affidavit should be added to the affidavit to determine whether the omission was material.
-In doing so, May suggests that paragraph 11(e) should be read to say that it is "very, very common to execute a search warrant on a suspected possessor of CSAM and discover no CSAM or CSAM artifacts in his home, on his electronics or in his cloud storage accounts."
+May argues that the portions of SA Lorenzen's testimony that were omitted from her affidavit should be added to the affidavit to determine whether the omission was material.
+In doing so, May suggests that paragraph 9(e) should be read to say that it is "very, very common to execute a search warrant and discover no CSAM or CSAM artifacts in the suspect's home, on his electronics or in his cloud storage accounts."
 As previously noted, this misrepresents SA Lorenzen's testimony and deprives it of necessary context and the balance of the agent's responses at the hearing.
 But even if this information was deliberately omitted from the search warrant, her testimony in its entirety should be inserted into the warrant to determine materiality, not merely May's preferred mischaracterization of her testimony.
-Therefore, if the affidavit were to be supplemented with SA Lorenzen's entire testimony, paragraph 11(e) would include at the end: "Although it is common in today's age of cloud-based storage systems not to find child pornography saved on local devices, it can often be found in a cloud-based storage system or other digital location."
+Therefore, if the affidavit were to be supplemented with SA Lorenzen's entire testimony, paragraph 9(e) would include at the end: "Although it is common in today's age of cloud-based storage systems not to find child pornography saved on local devices, it can often be found in a cloud-based storage system or other digital location."

-The amended affidavit would not preclude a magistrate judge from finding probable cause to believe that evidence of child pornography possession aside from the CSAM files themselves could be found in May's phone.
-Even if the issuing judge were notified that evidence related to child pornography may not be found on the camera roll of a phone, as set forth above, the affidavit amply establishes a fair probability that May's phone would contain evidence of communications related to the possession of child pornography; records related to the ownership, operation, or creation of the Kik account at issue and similar evidence related to cloud-based platforms like Kik;
+The amended affidavit would not preclude a magistrate judge from finding probable cause to believe that evidence or instrumentalities of child pornography possession could be found somewhere in May's home.
+Even if the issuing judge were notified that evidence related to child pornography may not be found on the camera roll of a phone, as set forth above, the affidavit amply supports a finding that such evidence could still be found elsewhere in the house in any of the other locations described in the remainder of the affidavit, including in cloud-based storage systems.
+Even if the first sentence of paragraph 9(e) were removed and the new sentence were added, the substantial basis for probable cause would remain the same.